John Landon Reeve, IV, loving father, grandfather, brother and uncle passed away peacefully in his sleep on Monday, May 25, 2020. He was 79 years old.

 AMERICAN HORTICULTURAL SOCIETY - https://connect.ahsgardening.org/donate

-To plant a tree in memory of John Landon Reeve, IV, please click here.
+To plant a beautiful memorial tree in memory of John Landon Reeve, IV, please visit our Tree Store.